Jillian Knight Financial Therapist in Raleigh, NC smiling in front of a green brick wall

 I am committed to continuing to understand the impact various systems of oppression have on my clients.
 I utilize my own therapy, peer consultation, and self-reflection practices to identify and challenge my own implicit biases.
 I welcome feedback regarding the ways in which I show up in session, in-person and online as I am always learning and growing.

-• Masters in Human Development from Virginia Tech
+Education: Masters in Human Development - Marriage & Family Therapy Program, Virginia Tech

-• Bachelors in Interpersonal Communication from NC State
+Bachelors in Interpersonal Communication - North Carolina State University

 Lets Chat